Angela White: Awards and nominations

 White was inducted into the AVN Hall of Fame in 2018.
 White won the AVN Female Performer of the Year award in 2018 and 2019, being only the second woman to do so in two back-to-back years.

 In 2020, she went on to win the award for a third year in a row (as well as the AVN Award for Best Leading Actress), becoming the first person to win Female Performer of the Year in three consecutive years.

 Appearances in other media

 Political activities

-In 2010, White ran as a political candidate for the Australian Sex Party in the 2010 Victorian state election, winning 2.9 per cent of the vote.
+In 2010, White ran as a political candidate for the Australian Sex Party in the 2010 Victorian state election, winning 2.9 percent of the vote.
 White ran to advocate for sex workers' rights, specifically to oppose Australian Green Party candidate Kathleen Maltzahn, who advocated banning brothels.
 She told BuzzFeed, "My angle wasn't necessarily to win.
 I wanted to make sure that [Maltzahn] didn't win".
 During the election, White sent copies of her DVDs to state attorney general Rob Hulls in her bid to reduce regulations for X18+ films.

 In 2013, White and fellow Australian Sex Party candidate Zahra Stardust became the first political candidates to film a pornographic scene together.